“Should I call an electrician or a refrigeration mechanic?”

-“But it is tripping the circuit breaker”
+“My commercial fridge is tripping the circuit breaker”

 A refrigeration mechanic can diagnose and replace all electrical components in the fridge or air conditioner.
 The biggest advantage of using a Refrigeration mechanic over electricians is the ability to handle refrigerants, which makes for a “complete” assessment of your Refrigeration or Air conditioning system.
 We often hear of clients who have called an electrician first, only to then have to call us when they can’t repair it.
 So, save your money and call us to avoid doubling up your service costs!

 How often should I have my commercial fridge serviced?

 We recommend refrigeration plant be serviced every 3 months, but definitely at no longer than 6 monthly intervals.
 We recently had a client who had 1 of 2 condenser fans failed on their condensing unit up on the roof of his Restaurant.
 With maintenance we could have picked this up, but as a result of not knowing, the compressor eventually failed as a result of running at high temps.
 This repair cost went from an affordable $300 to $2400.

 How often should I service my ice machine?